In March 2011 I defended my PhD thesis entitled

 Author = {Cunha, J\'{a}come and Fernandes, Jo{\~a}o Paulo and Saraiva, Jo\~{a}o},

-Booktitle = {In the Software Engineering Track at the 27th Annual ACM Symposium On Applied Computing (SAC 2012)},
+Booktitle = {Proceedings of the Software Engineering Track at the 27th Annual ACM Symposium On Applied Computing (SAC 2012)},

 Publisher = {ACM},